Uninen/vue-json-search/README.md

 - Lightweight and **minimal dependencies** (Fuse.js and Vue 3), **~8 Kb zipped**

 A [live demo](https://til.unessa.net/) is available.
-## Simple Usage
+## Simple Usage With Static Site

 The following instructions assume you have a `package.json` in your project.

 1. Install `vue@next` and `vue-json-search`
-2. Create a simple `search.js` script for your site:
+1. Create a simple `search.js` script for your site:

     ```js
     import { createApp, h } from 'vue'